Own-Data-Privateer/hoardy-web/tool/README.md

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
-  : an expression to compute, same expression format as `wrrarms get --expr` (which see); can be specified multiple times; the default is `.` which will dump the whole reqres structure
+  : an expression to compute, same expression format as `wrrarms get --expr` (which see); can be specified multiple times; default: `.`, which will dump the whole reqres structure

 - URL remapping; used by `scrub` atom of `--expr`:
   - `--remap-id`